Did You Know That Outsourcing Can Save Your Organization Money?

 One of the most significant ways that outsourcing can help you to reduce labor costs is through arbitrage.
 Labor costs vary from one city, region, and country to the other.
 By taking advantage of these differences, you can hire the same skills you want or even better, for less money.

-In recent years, Russia has grown to become one of the largest outsourcing hubs globally, especially for technology-related jobs, because of organizations leveraging labor arbitrage.
-The cost of contracting a New-York-based developer with ten years of experience can be as high as 70 percent more than hiring a Russian developer with the same or better credentials.
+In recent years, Europe has grown to become one of the largest outsourcing hubs globally, especially for technology-related jobs, because of organizations leveraging labor arbitrage.
+The cost of contracting a New-York-based developer with ten years of experience can be as high as 70 percent more than hiring a European developer with the same or better credentials.

-Despite being cheaper, Russian outsourcing teams are well-recognized for their skilled and experienced talent.
-Russian BPO providers like Solosoft have a high percentage of staff with advanced degrees and five or more years of experience.
+Despite being cheaper, European outsourcing teams are well-recognized for their skilled and experienced talent.
+European BPO providers like Solosoft have a high percentage of staff with advanced degrees and five or more years of experience.

 2. Reduced overhead expenses